Pluralsight VS Code Extension

 For example, if you don't want clip-level recommendations, you can disable them by opening the Explorer side-bar, right-clicking on any of the view headers, and deselecting the view.

 What happens with my source code?

-Your source code stays on your machine and is not sent to Pluralsight.
+Your source code stays on your machine and the extension sends just the anonymous tokenized text to Pluralsight.
 Dependency and workspace views provide recommendations based off of project metadata.

 Clips Recommendations view only: Client-side, the extension looks for meaningful search terms in the active file, randomizes the order, removes any high entropy terms (potential passwords), eliminates any code comments, and then submits a request to the Pluralsight recommendations engine to find relevant clips.
 If you want to disable the clips recommendation feature, you can navigate to the VS Code explorer view, right click on the header, and unselect the "Pluralsight Clips based on active file" view.